TaraYoo/in-the-cards-client/README.md

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.
 1. All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.

+TODO:
+- deck trying to save itself before actually saving.
+Probably a .. double click issue
+- Show that there is no history yet if there is no history